 “J-Just know I’ve got your back!
 I-I mean not your back specifically cause uh, well, I… I’m here if you need anything.”

 Emma was shocked to hear that come from Brandon’s mouth.
-She always knew him as an idiot and a pervert who had to make stupid comments on anything that could even be remotely sexual.
+She always knew him as an idiot who had to make stupid comments about everything.

 “Wow.
 Guess I might have misjudged you a little.”

 “Huh?
 What’s the supposed to mean?”
 Brandon asked in a slightly annoyed tone.

 Emma closed the door, leaving Brandon’s question unanswered.

 Brandon sighed, sitting back down next to Roger.
 Glancing over, he noticed Roger had a massive grin on his face.